Background pattern

 Store in the original packaging to protect it from light.

-Do not use this medication after the expiration date that appears on the packaging after “CAD”.
+Do not use this medication after the expiration date stated on the packaging after "EXP".
 The expiration date is the last day of the month indicated.

-6. Content of the packaging and additional information
+6. Package contents and additional information

 Composition of Idoka

 • The active ingredient of Idoka 50 mg is sildenafil.
-Each tabletcontains 50 mg of sildenafil (as citrate).
+Each tablet contains 50 mg of sildenafil (as citrate).

-Appearance of the product and content of the packaging
+Appearance of the product and package contents

-Idoka 50 mg are chewable tablets, white, triangular, biconvex, engraved with ‘50’on one face.
+Idoka 50 mg are chewable tablets, white, triangular, biconvex, engraved with '50' on one face.

-Only some package sizes may be marketed.
+Not all pack sizes may be marketed.

-STADA Generics, S.L.
+STADA Genéricos, S.L.

 Frederic Mompou, 5